stevejarvis/stevejarvis.github.io/_posts/2021-8-24-hitchdpix.md

 ![qrcode](/assets/images/hitchdpix-intro/dinner_qr.png)

-You can scan it (whip out your phone's camera), and see that embedded in the QR code is a rather lengthy URL like the following (_I removed the signature, so it won't actually work by the time you're reading this, but you get the idea._):
+You can scan it (whip out your phone's camera), and see that embedded in the QR code is a rather lengthy URL like the following (_I removed the event, so it won't actually work by the time you're reading this, but you get the idea._):

 ```